QtPyHammer-devs/QtPyHammer/CONTRIBUTING.md

 That's why QtPyHammer is made with Python.
 We're making an editor that puts users first.

-Our aim is to have an editor than anyone can use, and code anyone can edit.
+Our aim is to have an editor anyone can use, and code anyone can edit.
 We aim to have anyone that wants a feature added or bug fixed to have the tools to do so.

 There's no pressure to keep contributing either, no contribution is too small.